3mcd/backbone-component-renderer/README.md

 ### Why?

-Often times Backbone render functions are full of variable declarations, child view creation, rendering, and appending.
-In addition, you'll need to create placeholder elements if you want to append child views to specific parts of a layout, adding additional complexity to your HTML structure.
+Often times Backbone render functions are full of child view instantiation and associated rendering and appending.
+In addition, you'll need to create placeholder elements if you want to append child views to specific parts of a layout, adding additional complexity to your application's HTML structure.

-`backbone-component-renderer` allows you to write nested Backbone View structures in a more declarative way, without placeholder elements or verbose `render()` calls.
+`backbone-component-renderer` allows you to write nested Backbone view structures in a more declarative way, without placeholder elements or verbose `render()` calls.

-Best of all, there is no inheritance or other over-arching pattern you have to subscribe to.
-The library exports a function that is used in conjunction with ES6 template literals to set up child content, and it should fit in with any of your pre-existing views.
+There is no inheritance or other overarching pattern you have to subscribe to because the library is mainly comprised of a [template literal tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to build view hierarchies.
+You can implement it incrementally in larger projects, and it has a very small file size.

 ### Setup